devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Image normalization is a vital technique in image processing that enhances contrast and ensures consistency across images.
 By normalizing pixel values between a specified range (such as [0, 1]), we can improve visual quality and prepare images for further analysis or machine learning tasks effectively.
 The provided Python script illustrates how to perform this normalization using OpenCV and NumPy.

-## 37) What is the role of image blurring in reducing noise and details?
-Write a Python script that applies Gaussian blurring to an image using OpenCV.
+## <mark> 37) What is the role of image blurring in reducing noise and details?
+Write a Python script that applies Gaussian blurring to an image using OpenCV. </mark>

 #### Role of Image Blurring in Reducing Noise and Details